 - Quinoa (a complete protein and gluten-free grain)

-- Plant-based protein powders (ensure they are certified gluten-free)
+- Plant-based protein powders (certified gluten-free)

-Don’t Overlook Micronutrients:
+Don't Overlook Micronutrients

-Read Food Labels Carefully:
+Read Food Labels Carefully

 - Meat substitutes